ApolloSchemaDownloadConfiguration

 downloadMethod: How to download your schema.

-downloadTimeout: The maximum time (in seconds) to wait before indicating that the download timed out.
+downloadTimeout: The maximum time to wait before indicating that the download timed out, in seconds.
 Defaults to 30 seconds.

 headers: [optional] Any additional headers to include when retrieving your schema.
 Defaults to nil

-outputPath: The local path where the downloaded schema should be written to.
+outputFolderURL: The URL of the folder in which the downloaded schema should be written

+schemaFilename: The name, without an extension, for your schema file.
+Defaults to `"schema"

 Parameters